Part 28. Annex A1 - Information sheet for trade mark applicants

 • The annual figures in Australian dollars spent on advertising and promoting the trade mark.

 • The annual turnover figures in Australian dollars for goods or services sold using the trade mark.
-These figures must cover only the goods or services claimed in your application.
+These figures must be in relation to the goods or services claimed in your application.

 PLEASE NOTE: It may be that you can show honest concurrent use on only some of the problem goods or services.
 In this case, please agree to delete the other problem goods or services.